For questions or information, please contact:

 Monday - Friday 8:30 a.m. - 12:00 p.m.1:00 p.m. - 5:00 p.m.

-Graduate students’ oral proficiency is rated on a global rating scale that addresses overall communicative ability for teaching.
+The EPI assesses oral English proficiency using a global rating scale that addresses overall communicative ability for teaching.

-To arrive at a global score, the EPI assesses examinees' speaking ability in terms of the following five features:
+To arrive at a global score, the EPI evaluates examinees' speaking ability in terms of the following five features:

 EPI Score Interpretation Guidelines for Examinees can be accessed here.